-The answer is simple.
-US military choose the Sig Sauer P320 over the Glock 19X because the Glock did not offer a weapon that met the requirements.
-The U.S. military believed that the Sig had a “slight technical advantage” over the Glock; a table in the GAO report suggested it scored a “good” rating to Glock’s “acceptable.”
+The U.S. military chose the Sig Sauer P320 over the Glock 19X because the latter did not meet the required specifications.
+According to the Government Accountability Office (GAO) report, the Sig Sauer was considered to have a “slight technical advantage” over the Glock and received a rating of “good” compared to Glock’s “acceptable.”